criswell/rpmstrap/README.md

 So one funny thing is that rpmstrap is, technically, still around as of 2019.
 It was forked *years* ago (like 2008-ish) and pulled into a bunch of virtualization technologies and tools.
-For example, I remember finding a version of it living in VMWare scripts in 2010-ish, and chunks of it was lifted to power sections of Xen's RPM suite.
+For example, I remember finding a version of it living in VMWare scripts in 2010-ish, and chunks of it were lifted to power sections of Xen's RPM suite.
 It's very likely elsewhere as well.

 Of course, by 2019 all this shit has likely evolved so far beyond what rpmstrap